Why I Am a Vegetarian: Publication

-The brochure Why I Am a Vegetarian, subtitled An Address Delivered before the Chicago Vegetarian Society, was published by the Purdy Publishing Company, in Chicago, Illinois, in 1895.
-At 5.5 x 18 centimeters, the 44-page pamphlet is described as "explaining that vegetable food is far better for humanity in a truly healthful sense, [with] the plea [...] for the human practice of the Golden Rule towards the animals which we [...] kill for food," in an advertisement in the April 15, 1902 edition of The Vegetarian Magazine.
-It was also published in the same year as a 42-page pamphlet, by The Ward Waugh Publishing Company, at 5496 Ellis avenue, as well as in the periodical Good Health.
-It also appeared in the September 1897 issue of Chicago Vegetarian.
+Why I Am a Vegetarian, subtitled An Address Delivered before the Chicago Vegetarian Society, was published by the Purdy Publishing Company in Chicago, Illinois, in 1895.
+The 44-page pamphlet measured 5.5 by 18 centimeters.
+An advertisement in the 15 April 1902 issue of The Vegetarian Magazine described it as arguing that vegetable food was better for human health and as a plea for applying the Golden Rule to animals killed for food.
+It was also published in the same year as a 42-page pamphlet by the Ward Waugh Publishing Company, at 5496 Ellis Avenue, and appeared in the periodical Good Health.
+It was printed in the September 1897 issue of Chicago Vegetarian.

-An early edition of the publication was available for 10 cents.
-A 48-page third edition, printed in 1898, was sold for a cost of 25 cents per issue, or 5 copies for $1.00.
-It was advertised as having a fancy green cover, which was fastened with a silk cord, and as being "suitable for gifts."
+An early edition was sold for 10 cents.
+A 48-page third edition, printed in 1898, was sold for 25 cents, or five copies for $1.00.
+It was advertised as having a green cover fastened with a silk cord and as being suitable as a gift.
 The publisher was the Eastman Kodak Company.
-By 1899, the publication had made its seventh thousandth print and was being sold in crepe paper, still for a cost of 25 cents.
-Why I Am a Vegetarian is held at university and public libraries in the United States.
+By 1899, the publication had reached its seventh thousand and was being sold in crepe paper, still for 25 cents.
+Why I Am a Vegetarian is held by university and public libraries in the United States.

-A response to Moore's pamphlet, entitled Why I Am Not a Vegetarian: Why He is Wrong, was written by Danish-born American lawyer, lecturer, and political activist Laurence Gronlund.
-Moore later replied to Gronlund's writing, saying that for the carnivore, "every meal is a murder," and that to "tell why one is 'not a vegetarian' is to give justification, or to attempt to give justification, for being a predatory animal."
+A response to Moore's pamphlet, Why I Am Not a Vegetarian: Why He is Wrong, was written by Danish-born American lawyer, lecturer, and political activist Laurence Gronlund.
+Moore replied to Gronlund, saying that for the carnivore, "every meal is a murder," and that to "tell why one is 'not a vegetarian' is to give justification, or to attempt to give justification, for being a predatory animal."